mne-tools/mne-python/doc/development/contributing.rst

 properly-named ``.rst`` files to create a change log.
 This can be skipped for very minor changes like correcting typos in the documentation.

-There are five separate sections for changes, based on change type.
+There are six separate sections for changes, based on change type.
 To add a changelog entry to a given section, name it as :file:`doc/changes/devel/<PR-number>.<type>.rst`.
 The types are: